By Mark Bembridge, Chief Executive Officer, Smartology

 Create as much rich content as possible and then optimize: The more marketing content you create for your brand, the higher the chances to reach a broader section of potential (new and existing) customers and the more content insights you will have.
 There is a direct correlation between number of content items and campaign performance.
 For example, Smartology has a Financial Services advertiser with over 100 different content items who will add and subtract content to the program frequently based on engagement data.
 This advertiser has the highest-ever performing SmartMatch campaign with engagement metrics x4 higher than the benchmarked average.

-Choose the right type content: Branded content that is genuinely insightful/useful to people will always outperform sales/product content – however they compliment one another over time.
+Choose the right type content: Branded content that is genuinely insightful/useful to people will always outperform sales/product content – however they complement one another over time.
 Having a combination of both types of content will be more valuable in building the customer journey, improving brand familiarity and presenting product offerings.

 Building trust with the consumer: By refining the context of the marketing campaign, you can ensure that each potential customer is targeted properly.
 By delivering messaging and insights in context, the brand becomes more helpful to the target audience.
 This in turn drives trust and engagement.

-Yes, people hate ads that are intrusive, annoying or disruptive and this is why ad blocking rates have risen (user penetration rate are at a 30.1% high in the US).
+Yes, people hate ads that are intrusive, annoying or disruptive and this is why ad-blocking rates have risen (user penetration rate are at a 30.1% high in the US).
 Contextual advertising doesn’t get in the way and because it’s directly relevant, people aren’t irritated by it.

-CMOs are understanding that while effective advertising is about evoking emotion, the feeling you want people to associate with your brand shouldn’t be annoyance.
+CMOs are understanding that while effective advertising is about evoking emotion, the feeling you want people to associate with your brand shouldn’t be an annoyance.

 Privacy is the new norm and it’s time to get used to it.